OriginalGuru/cloning-your-first-repo/README.md

 >
 > print("My name is " + user_name + ", and I like " + user_interest + ".")

-You can exit the 'insert' mode by pushing the 'ESC' button.
+You can exit the 'insert' mode by pushing the `ESC` button.
 Now 'write' and 'quit' 'vim'.
-Push 'ESC', then ':', then 'wq' and 'ENTER/RETURN'.
+Push `ESC`, then `:`, then `wq` and `ENTER/RETURN`.
 This should bring you back to the command line.

 You can run your program with the command 'python hello-world.py'.